-- Protect yourself from glare and eyestrain with sunglasses - ▲ Keep cool by opening the window or using the air conditioner - Avoid heavy foods - Be aware of down time during the day - Have another person ride with you, and take turns driving - - Stop driving and get some rest or take a nap - Caffeine consumption can increase awareness for a few hours, but do not drink too much.
+- Protect yourself from glare and eyestrain with sunglasses - Keep cool by opening the window or using the air conditioner - · Avoid heavy foods - Be aware of down time during the day - Have another person ride with you, and take turns driving - Take periodic breaks about every 100 miles or 2 hours during long trips - Stop driving and get some rest or take a nap - Caffeine consumption can increase awareness for a few hours, but do not drink too much.
 It will eventually wear off.
 Do not rely on caffeine to prevent fatigue - Avoid drugs.
-While they may keep you awake for a while, they won't make you alert. - if you are drowsy, the only safe cure is to get off the road and get some sleep.
+While they may keep you awake for a while, they won't make you alert. - If you are drowsy, the only safe cure is to get off the road and get some sleep.
 If you don't, you risk your life and the lives of others.

-2.11.3 Roadway Factors
+2.11.3 - Roadway Factors

-Poor Lighting: In the daytime there is usually enough light to see well.
+Poor Lighting.
+In the daytime there is usually enough light to see well.
 This is not true at night.
 Some areas may have bright street lights, but many areas will have poor lighting.
 On most roads you will probably have to depend entirely on your headlights.